Benny Tjahjono

 High-calibre PhD candidates are invited to join the dynamic research team at the Sustainable Production and Consumption cluster, to work on the following research topics:

-Project 2: Towards the new circular bio-plastics economy.
-This project aims to answer a seemingly simple yet important research question: what are the impacts of bio-plastics to the environment, businesses and society?
-The answers will transform the way in which plastics are consumed in daily life, provide a strong underpinning to the future development of sustainable bio-plastics, and ultimately address both the upstream (sourcing) and downstream (consumption/end-of-life) supply chain concerns.
+Topic 2: Towards the New Circular Bio-plastics Economy.
+This project aims to answer a seemingly simple yet important research question: what are the impacts of bio-plastics on the environment, businesses, and society?
+The answers will transform the way in which plastics are consumed in daily life, provide a strong underpinning for the future development of sustainable bio-plastics, and ultimately address both upstream (sourcing) and downstream (consumption/end-of-life) supply chain concerns.

 Expertise related to UN Sustainable Development Goals